-- I IIIO ETITIIOTIIIIOTIIII DOGIITUIOTI.
-The Water Resources Planning Guideline states: Without this level of detail, it is not possible to test how any proposed sustainability reductions will impact the Provide a detailed breakdown of the company's environmental destination and sustainability , information in the plan For each sustainability reduction you should provide: a description of the change being made, including the licence and deployable output changes the timing of the reduction the location the reason for the reduction environment and how far the company has gone to meet the requirements of the NFWR.
-The company has provided DO reduction by WRZ in the planning tables however it does not say what environmental outcomes it expects to achieve. reduction scenarios at a licence level (including licence number and licence point), clearly detailing and justifying when these are expected in the plan and use sensitivity testing to consider earlier delivery to support this justification.
-The company should also say what outcome it expects the changes will achieve for the environment.
-The predicted benefits from the Environmental Destination for protected areas should be clearly explained.
-Where appropriate this should include: Chalk streams SSSIs covered by the Wildlife and Countryside Act 1981, Sites designated under the Conservation of Habitats and Species Regulations 2017
+or the Environmental Destination.

+2.2 Detail of The Water Resources Planning Guideline Without this level of detail, it is not Provide a detailed breakdown of

+environmental states: possible to test how any proposed the company's environmental

+lestination sustainability reductions will impact the destination and sustainability

+-

+information in the For each sustainability reduction you environment and how far the company has reduction scenarios at a licence

+plan should provide: gone to meet the requirements of the level (including licence number

+pian a description of the change being made, NEWR. and licence point), clearly

+INF VVIX.

+including the licence and deployable The common becaused at BO and other detailing and justifying when thes

+output changes The company has provided DO reduction are expected in the plan and use

+the timing of the reduction by WRZ in the planning tables however it sensitivity testing to consider

+the location does not say what environmental earlier delivery to support this

+the reason for the reduction outcomes it expects to achieve. justification.
+The company should

+also say what outcome it expects

+the changes will achieve for the

+environment.

+The predicted benefits from the

+Environmental Destination for

+protected areas should be clearly

+explained.
+Where appropriate this

+should include:

+Chalk streams

+SSSIs covered by the Wildlife and

+Countryside Act 1981,

+Sites designated under the

+Conservation of Habitats and

+Species Regulations 2017